 It was the responsibility of Hannerie Visser – the director of the festival and the mitochondrion bringing life to Studio H, a multidisciplinary design studio based in the city – to look after the more than 2 000 festival-goers, who arrived in high spirits and with empty stomachs, as well as the more than 40 food vendors who would satiate that hunger.

 The festival has been getting bigger each year, attracting a notable amount of foot traffic.
+Bodies are everywhere; sitting, standing, walking, drinking, laughing and connecting.
+A good sign.
+It may be time to look for an even bigger space.

 In its first year, festival-goers could sign up for a day-long conference for people interested in pursuing the various offshoots of the food industry.
 It was an opportunity to hear from, and interact with, food experts, restaurateurs and those in the know.
 Topics ranged from “building your brand and naming” to “marketing and social media”.
 Guidance, top tips and related advice were shared by entrepreneurs already making a successful living working with food.